TIDINGS: Bigfoots and small canaries

 On the trail of Bigfoot in the forests of Oregon.
 But who needs an imaginary cryptid when you have the magic of real bears?

-Orion | Jeff Vandermeer
+Orion | Jeff VanderMeer

 The 50 greatest films directed by Canadians